-Arnold Bell, Ph.D., P.T., ATC, SCS, Professor, has been a significant contributor to physical therapy education at Florida A&M University since 1982.
+Physical Therapy FacultyArnold Bell, P.T., Ph.D., ATC, SCS, Professor, has been a significant contributor to physical therapy education at Florida A&M University since 1982.
 His extensive background in sports medicine has provided him the knowledge and experience essential to provide instruction in areas such as: modalities; basic evaluation techniques; general orthopedic evaluation techniques; and sports medicine.
-For many years, he has provided athletic training and physical therapy rehabilitation services to the University Demonstration High School (FAMU DRS) and the University Athletic Department.
-Dr. Bell has contributed chapters on “Exercise for the Elderly” and on “Conditioning for Athletes”.
+He provided athletic training services and continues to physical therapy rehabilitation services to the University Demonstration High School (FAMU DRS).
+Dr. Bell has contributed chapters in texts on “Exercise for the Elderly” and on “Conditioning for Athletes”.

 Phyllis Reaves, PhD, Assistant Professor.
 Dr. Reaves joined the physical therapy faculty in August 2003 from the University of Florida, College of Medicine Department of Physiology and Functional Genomics where she performed cardiovascular research as well as taught human physiology, involving pharmacological effects and intervention.
 Dr. Reaves teaching responsibilities are in the basic sciences, including anatomy & physiology, pathophysiology, and pharmacology.
 Her research interests involves the development of (1) distinct gene therapy strategies and (2) animal models of angiotensin II-dependent forms of hypertension for the long-term attenuation of high blood pressure.